CDCgov/data-exchange-hl7/local_libs/lib-dex-commons/COSMO_CLIENT_README.md

 ### Configuration:
 The client's configurability is a key feature, allowing for a customized setup through the
 <code>CosmosClientConfig</code> class.
-Essential parameters such as the Endpoint URL, Access Key, Database Name, and
+Essential parameters such as the Endpoint URL, Access Key, Database Name,
-Container Name must be specified.
+Container Name, and Partition Key Path must be specified.
 However,  the client also offers several optional configurations with sensible default values.

 #### Configuration Parameters:
 ```kotlin